CNoune/IMG_pipelines/README.md

 # Intro
-These pipelines were built to orginally analyse baculoviruses and are essentially wrappers for existing software but pre-optomised to help get rid of any guess work.
+These pipelines were built to orginally analyse baculoviruses and are essentially wrappers for existing software but pre-optimised to help get rid of any guess work.
 The pipelines require various software to be pre-installed before running so make sure you read each individual readme (documentations folder).
 If you use the pipelines please don't forget to cite them and cite the software it uses.

 # Author
 Christopher Noune: https://www.researchgate.net/profile/Christopher_Noune